Abortion in Nigeria: Practices and Consequences

+Forced abortions by the Nigerian Army

+In 2022, Reuters reported that the Nigerian military conducted a mass-abortion program at least since 2013 in Northeastern Nigeria, where women separated from Islamic insurgents who had impregnated them.
+Over 10,000 pregnancies have been terminated without the mothers' knowledge or consent.
+The women were forcibly administered abortion-inducing injections and pills without being told what the medications were for, and after the abortion was completed they were told not to tell anyone about it.
+Some women died in these forced abortions, despite the procedures being carried out by medical professionals.
+Some of the women stated they would not have chosen to have an abortion if given a choice.
+Forced abortions were illegal under both civilian and military laws in Nigeria.

 Causes for abortion

-Unwanted pregnancy is the leading cause for abortion in Nigeria.
+Unwanted pregnancies are the leading causes of abortions in Nigeria.
 Unwanted pregnancies have many causes.
-Nigeria's growing economy and increasing urbanization is making the price of living higher.
-This is making it more necessary for women to be working, as well as the men, to help support the family.
-When there are more children it becomes harder for the women to focus on work because they are expected to take care of the family first, thus women would rather be working than pregnant or taking care of a child.
+Nigeria's growing economy and increasing urbanization are making the price of living higher.
+This is making it more necessary for women to be working, as well as men, to help support the family.
+When there are more children it becomes harder for the women to concentrate on their works because they are expected to take care of the family first, thus women would rather be working than being pregnant or taking care of their children.